MubashirMalik/learning-angular/notes.md

     [(ngModel)]="title" // two-way-binding syntax
 />
 ```
-- To use signals with two-way-binding, use declare a signal in ts file.
+- To use signals with two-way-binding, just declare state with a signal in ts file.
 Code in template remains same.
 - If `FormsModule` is imported, Angular stops page refresh when form is submitted.
 - `(ngSubmit)="onMySubmit()"` is emitted when form is submitted.